Handling model risk with XVAs: First Layer HVA: HVA for Individual Deals

 The role of the local pricing model will be played by a Black-Scholes (\bs) model with volatility parameter $\Sigma$ continuously recalibrated to the jump-to-ruin price \beql{Pjr} P^{jr}_t := \espc{t}{(K-S_T)^+} \indi{t<T} \sp t \ge 0 \eeql of the ``vanilla component'' of the vulnerable put, with payoff $(K-S_T)^+$ at time $T$.
-We also define $ \tau_s^\d := \tauN$ and $\theq^\d_t = P^{jr}_t. $ Indeed, an application of the formula \eqref{BSformuladeltaJRput} for $S=0$ and $-d_{\pm}=+\infty$ shows that $P^{jr}=K$ on $\llbracket\tauN, \tauN \wedge T\llbracket$.
-As detailed in Remark \ref{rem:volimpl}, at time $\tauN$ (if $<T$), the implied volatility of the vanilla put ceases to be well-defined, hence the local pricing model cannot be used anymore.
-Before $\tauN$, in accordance with Assumption \ref{h:1}, the trader uses his local pricing model.
-But the vulnerability of the put is immaterial in this model, hence the $\bs$ price of the vulnerable put coincides with the vanilla put price $P^{jr}_t.\ \finenv$ \eex
+The vulnerability of the vulnerable put is immaterial in this $bs$ model, hence the local model price $\theq^\cdot_t$ of the vulnerable put coincides with the vanilla put price $P^{jr}_t$.
+We also define $ \tau_s^\d := \tauN$.
+Indeed, an application of the formula \eqref{BSformuladeltaJRput} for $S=0$ and $-d_{\pm}=+\infty$ shows that $P^{jr}=K$ on $[\tauN, \tauN \wedge T[$.
+As detailed in Remark \ref{rem:volimpl}, at time $\tauN$ (if $<T$), the implied volatility of the vanilla put ceases to be well-defined, hence the local pricing model cannot be used anymore.\ \finenv

-\brem So, in our example, the trader is short an extreme (default) event but pretends he does not see it, only hedging market risk.
+\brem In this example, which is devised for the sake of analytical tractability, the trader is short an extreme (default) event but pretends he does not see it, only hedging market risk.
 Hence the hedged position is still short the default event, which can be seen as an extreme case of ``gamma negative'' type position.
-This example is devised for the sake of analytical tractability.
-Yet the Darwinian model risk mechanism at hand here is essentially the same as the one affecting huge amounts of structured derivative products, including range accruals in the fixed-income world, autocallables and cliquets on equities, or power-reversal dual currency options and target redemption forwards on foreign-exchange: cf.\ https://www.risk.net/derivatives/6556166/remembering-the-range-accrual-bloodbath (11 April 2019, last accessed on 30 November 2023).
+The (Darwinian, as per \citet*{AlbaneseCrepeyIabichino19}) model risk mechanism here at hand is essentially the same as the one affecting huge amounts of structured derivative products, including range accruals in the fixed-income world, autocallables and cliquets on equities, or power-reversal dual currency options and target redemption forwards on foreign-exchange: cf.\ https://www.risk.net/derivatives/6556166/remembering-the-range-accrual-bloodbath (11 April 2019, last accessed on 19 June 2024).
 Risk.net thus reported that Q4 of 2019, a \$70bn notional of range accrual had to be unwound at very large losses by the industry.\ \finenv \erem